Everything we know about the July 4 parade shooting in Highland Park, Illinois

 “I’m so freaked out,” she said.
 “It’s just so sad.”

-City leaders said on Twitter that “Police are responding to an incident in downtown Highland Park.
-Fourth Fest has been canceled.
-Please avoid downtown Highland Park.
-More information will be shared as it becomes available.”
+“Please contact your loved ones and ensure that they’re safe and let them know that you’re safe as well.
+This situation, as you know, is evolving rapidly and we will continue to update you as we gain information and stabilise the situation,” Ms Rotering said.

+City leaders said on Twitter all Fourth of July parades had been cancelled and asked residents to avoid the downtown area.
+Beaches in the area have also been closed.

-Authorities secured a perimeter around downtown Highland Park as they tried to locate the shooter.
+A perimeter was put in place around downtown Highland Park as authorities tried to locate the shooter.

 It was the 308th mass shooting so far in the United States in 2022, according to the Gun Violence Archive.